rameelarustam47/Faisalabad-clouds-Analysis--2019-2024-/README.md

-# Faisalabad Cirrus Anomaly Analysis (2019-2024)
+# Faisalabad Clouds Anomaly Analysis (2019-2024)

-This project analyzes **cirrus cloud anomalies** in Faisalabad, Pakistan, using monthly data from Google Earth Engine (GEE).
+This project analyzes **clouds anomalies** in Faisalabad, Pakistan, using monthly data from Google Earth Engine (GEE).
-The aim is to investigate **changes in cirrus cloud patterns before and after COVID-19**.
+The aim is to investigate **changes in clouds patterns before and after COVID-19**.

 ## Project Structure